jbogusz2/ArrayByte/README.md

 ### Inspiration

 The need for more than 8 bits for a bank of shift registers.
-Yes, you can use an array of bytes, but is becomes tedious to manage having to calculate banks and bits.
+Yes, you can use an array of bytes, but is becomes tedious to manage and track banks and bits.
+See AAShifterEx for an shift out library using ArrayByte.

 ### Basic Usage